Posts Tagged Windows

 The Computer Whisperer – Part 2

-A Big Red button
+A Big Red Button Today

 Lohan’s bar in the seaside resort of Salthill, where my friend Maja is playing jazz on the piano.
 I’ve eaten a pretty good seafood chowder, and I’m sitting on a stool studying Linux, occasionally looking out at the full moon over the night sea.
 Life can be all right sometimes, can’t it?